archana1998/Gradient-Ascent_FK-GRiD/README.md

  ### 3. Downloading the images and Object Detection
  - The images can be downloaded from the image links stored in the CSV by running the ``` image_download_script.py ```
  - Object Detection was done using a pretrained YOLOv3 architecture that was trained with the DeepFashion2 dataset
- - Code is available at this repository (https://github.com/archana1998/Clothing-Detection), and can be cloned and used by following instructions in the README of the file.
+ - Code is available at this repository (https://github.com/archana1998/Clothing-Detection), and can be cloned and used by just running the ```new_image_demo.py``` script
  - This model identifies "long and short top" object categories and crops out just the bounding box of the image, that contains only the t-shirt.
  - The t-shirt image is then saved and used for feature extraction